-Wildlife Safari’s mission is to provide the highest quality interaction with wildlife to inspire lifelong commitments to conservation, education and preservation of native and exotic species.
+Wildlife Safari’s mission is to provide the highest quality interaction with wildlife to inspire lifelong commitments to conservation, education and the preservation of native and exotic species.

 Wildlife Safari is a registered 501(c)(3) non-profit organization and receives no local, state or federal tax funding.
 Learn how you can support the mission of Wildlife Safari by clicking here.